"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Statistical Analyses

-In terms of demographic attributes, the classes of \feature{Age}, \feature{Relationship}, and \feature{Occupation} exhibit significant distinctions primarily based on Misc features, while \feature{Gender} showcases the least variation.
+\paragraph{Results} Figure~\ref{fig:spider} reports the results of our analysis, categorized by attribute types and feature families.
+These graphs illustrate the proportion of features within a family that contribute to statistically significant differences between the classes of the target attribute ($p\!<\!0.05$).
+We notice that different groups of features help tell apart different attributes.
+For demographic attributes, the classes of \feature{Age}, \feature{Relationship}, and \feature{Occupation} exhibit significant distinctions primarily based on Misc features, while \feature{Gender} showcases the least variation.
 Conversely, \feature{Gender} classes differ from one another in Artists, Songs, and Genres features, a pattern shared by \feature{Age}, while \feature{Economic} and \feature{Live Alone} do not demonstrate strong relationships.
+For Habits attributes, \feature{Alcohol}, \feature{Smoke}, and \feature{Spotify Premium} reveal notable differences across all features, while \feature{Sport} exhibits relatively milder associations.
+A parallel pattern emerges in the context of Personality Attributes, where \feature{Agreeableness} and \feature{Extraversion} exhibit fewer disparities in our features, while \feature{Neuroticism}, \feature{Openness}, and \feature{Conscientiousness} reveal the most pronounced distinctions.
+To sum up, playlists' information and user attributes are statistically related.